Isaia Răcăciuni: During fascism

 Under antisemitic pressures, the ECN also reduced its output of Romanian Jewish literature.
 As reported in March 1934 by Emil Dorian, Rosetti would not grant the funds for such publications, while Răcăciuni, a "good guy [and] fellow Semite", was "powerless" when it came to the editorial line.
 In early 1935, Răcăciuni was in France, reportedly as a guest of Théâtre de l'Athénée and Louis Jouvet, who considered staging one of his plays.
 Upon returning to the Foundations, he maintained his literary prestige, and had "some ten youths" following him around to obtain favors from him; he was reportedly considering giving up on his career, dreaming of becoming "a sailor or a lemon-stand owner in Marseille."
 He was however also said to be working on his own "vast social novel", called Viața ultimilor boieri ("Lives of the Last Boyars").
-The following year, he was editor of Luz magazine, published in Romanian, Spanish and Portuguese for a local and South American audience.
+In mid-1936, he was editor of Luz magazine, published in Romanian, Spanish and Portuguese for a local and South American audience.
 It also hosted his presentation of King Carol.

-By then, he and Baltazar had also translated Heinrich Mann's Jagd nach Liebe; three years later, Răcăciuni alone published version of The Captain's Daughter, originally by Alexander Pushkin, and Carmen, by Prosper Mérimée.
+More attacks followed, some of them directed by the Iconar group, which was in close proximity to the fascist Iron Guard.
+Its leader, Mircea Streinul, personally handled the issue by identifying Răcăciuni as an anti-Romanian, and by referring to him with several puns—such as Isaia Cuperciuni (from cu perciuni, "with payot"); this practice was in turn ridiculed by a moderate nationalist, Traian Chelariu, who argued that Iconar was only undermining its own respectability.
+Around that time, Răcăciuni had completed a novella and "mordant piece of satire", called Dați-ni'L înapoi pe Iisus ("Give Us Back Our Jesus").
+It centers on the inner conflict of a Jew, Jair Stuparu, driven to suicide by his unrequited love of Romania and his failure to uphold Zionism.
+The title was a direct response to Iron Guard and its reading of Orthodox dogmas, by invoking the Jewish origins of Christianity.
+By then, he and Baltazar had also translated Heinrich Mann's Jagd nach Liebe; in 1937, Răcăciuni alone published version of The Captain's Daughter, originally by Alexander Pushkin, and Carmen, by Prosper Mérimée.
 Edmund Fleg's biography of Moses, in his translation, was published in late 1937.